 The C&D Ordinance stipulates that projects will be required to divert 75 percent of their wastes when mixed debris facilities with a permitted daily tonnage capacity of at least 1,000 tons maintain a 75 percent diversion rate for three consecutive calendar year quarters.
 Greater than 75 percent diversion also may be required for a project if a higher goal is specified during discretionary permitting.
-Mixed debris recyclers in San Diego County currently achieve between 69 and 85 percent diversion rates at their facilities (City 2023; Appendix A).
+Mixed debris recyclers in San Diego County currently achieve between 65 and 88 percent diversion rates at their facilities (City 2023; Appendix A).
 This is because not everything that comes through the door is usable or marketable.
-While one of the facilities achieves a diversion rate equal to or greater than 85 percent, six facilities have a diversion rate of 69 percent.
-For a project that would dispose of mixed debris at the facility that achieves a 69 percent diversion rate, virtually all clean C&D waste from a project must be source separated and sent to a material-specific recycling facility, such as aggregate and metal recyclers, to achieve an overall diversion rate of 75 percent.
+While some of the facilities achieve a diversion rate equal to or greater than 88 percent, six facilities have a diversion rate of 65 percent.
+For a project that would dispose of mixed debris at the facility that achieves a 65 percent diversion rate, virtually all clean C&D waste from a project must be source separated and sent to a material-specific recycling facility, such as aggregate and metal recyclers, to achieve an overall diversion rate of 75 percent.
 Higher diversion rates can also be accomplished by salvage and/or on-site reuse of C&D materials.
-The City's C&D thresholds and deposit amounts are shown below in Table 2, City of San Diego C&D Deposit Schedule.
+The City's C&D thresholds and deposit amounts are shown below in Table 2, City C&D Deposit Schedule.

-Building Category Deposit per SF 1 Minimum SF Subject to Ordinance Maximum SF Subject to Ordinance Range of Deposits Residential New Construction, Non-residential Alterations, Demolition \$0.40 1,000 100,000 \$400-\$40,000 Non-residential New Construction \$0.20 1,000 50,000 \$200-\$10,000 Flat Rate Residential Alterations \$1,000 1,000 6,999 \$1,000
+Deposit per Square Foot Minimum Square Feet Subject to Ordinance Maximum Square Feet Subject to Ordinance Range of Deposits

+\$0.40 1,000 100,000 \$400-\$40,000

+\$0.20 1,000 50,000 \$200-\$10,000

+\$1,000 1,000 6,999 \$1,000

+Square Foot \$0.40 \$0.20 Deposit per Square Foot1Square Feet Subject to Ordinance\$0.401,000\$0.201,000 Deposit per Square Foot1Square Feet Subject to OrdinanceSquare Feet Subject to Ordinance\$0.401,000100,000\$0.201,00050,000

-Table 2 CITY OF SAN DIEGO C&D DEPOSIT SCHEDULE
+Table 2 CITY C&D DEPOSIT SCHEDULE

-Source: City of San Diego 2016a
+Source: City 2016a

-1 Deposit amounts are applied to the entire area(s) where work will be performed and are calculated based on square footage.
+Deposit amounts are applied to the entire area(s) where work will be performed and are calculated based on square footage.